qwertycxz/pm2-logs-attach-input/README.md

 # pm2-logs-attach-input
 A workaround to send messages to processes in `pm2 logs`.

-This script is samilar to `pm2 logs`, but its stdin is open.
+This script is similar to `pm2 logs`, but its stdin is open.

 This repo has the same functionality as [`pm2 logs --attach-input`](https://github.com/Unitech/pm2/pull/5981).
 While it is not merged into pm2 yet.
 ## Example: